charparr/parr-thesis/thesis/data_long.md

 ### Data 2.2 2015-2018 Winter Surfaces
 <p>
 The 2015-2018 surfaces are from SfM and need minor preprocessing to achieve the correct extents, resolutions, and other metadata.
 At this time the CLPX 2015 winter surface is not hosted on the ftp, although several versions exist on my personal backups.
 I am uncertain if the data was acquired on DOY 097 or 098.
 The CLPX 2016 winter surface (DOY 096) is also not on the ftp, but my version consists of 22 GeoTIFF tiles (11.4 G).
 The tiles need to be merged and downsampled from 0.20 m pixels to 1.0 m pixels.
 The CLPX 2017 winter surface is on the ftp (14 tiles, 7.4 G) and also needs to be merged and downsampled.
+The CLPX 2018 data (20 tiles, 11.3 G) must also be merged and downsampled.
 The 2015 Happy Valley winter surface is hosted on the ftp (9 tiles) and needs to be mosaiced, downsampled (0.20 m to 1.0 m), and provided with correct references and metadata.
 The 2016 Happy Valley snow surface is not currently on the ftp, but exists in my backups (9 tiles, 3.2 G) and needs similar processing to the 2015 data.
 The 2017 Happy Valley winter surface is available on the ftp and needs similar processing and downsampling (0.25 m to 1.0 m).
-2018 data for both study areas in still in progress.
 </p>

 #### CLPX